Corvette Motoryacht: Fourth Era: Corvette Marine, Reedham: 1995–2008 – Corvette 320

-The downturn of the global economy and the unique challenges of the hard-hit boatbuilding industry caused Corvette Marine to close its doors in the UK in 2008.
+The downturn of the global economy and the unique challenges of the hard-hit boat-building industry caused Corvette Marine to close its doors in the UK in 2008.
 New construction of the Corvette 320 ceased as of 2007/8, the last UK-built 320 being commissioned in October 2008.
 46 Corvette 320s were made by this company, Corvette Marine.

-Fifth era: Corvette Marine (HK), Taiwan: 2009–date – Corvette 340
+Fifth Era: Corvette Marine (HK), Taiwan: 2009–date – Corvette 340

 Following the closure of the Reedham yard, the Fleming team of Cowie and Shard stepped in, and production of an all-new model, the Corvette 340, began in 2009–2010 at the Tung Hwa yard in Taiwan.
 Although using much of the 320's infrastructure, including the original hull, the 340's most significant change was the creation of a full-width aft cabin with a central island berth.
 This, together with other developments, added some 1200 kg to the displacement, but the main hull dimensions remained the same (as can be seen in the later table).
 The full-width aft cabin, however, came at the price of compromising the single-level walkaround decks which many 32 and 320 owners appreciated and now became two-level, rising to the aft deck height, which now spanned the full beam.
 There were other minor changes to the hull at the stern, adding a cavitation plate and modifying the exhaust outlets.

 (These are detailed in the Design section below).
 Tung Hwa's craftsmanship is highly respected throughout the boating world, being associated with the Fleming Yachts brand, and has proved instrumental in adding to the overall quality of the Corvette.
-The iconic Corvette motoryacht thus continued in the form of the new 340 model, produced alongside Fleming Yachts, but to date (2017) only 5 have been made.
+The iconic Corvette Motoryacht thus continued in the form of the new 340 model, produced alongside Fleming Yachts, but to date (2017) only 5 have been made.
 Also, to date (2017) no Corvette 320s have been made in the Taiwan yard.
 The standard engine package offered for the 340 is twin Yanmar 6LP-STP (315 hp) although the Cummins QSB 5.9 litre 330 hp is available as an up-grade.